 - Pull start

-As a gas powered inverter generator, this Briggs & Stratton model is one of the best 2000 watt inverter generators that straddles the line between emergency backup generator and RV generator.
+As a gas powered inverter generator, this Briggs & Stratton model is one of the best inverter generators to straddle the line between emergency backup generator and RV generator.
 Truth is, it would do equally well as both.
-It comes with a 1.5 gallon integrated tank which is good for about ten hours at 25% load.
+It comes with a 1.5 gallon integrated tank which is good for about ten hours of run time at quarter load.

 The power output has 2600 running watts with a peak starting rating of 3000 watts.
 That means it can easily handle your household refrigerator, a small space heater, and recharge your personal electronics as well.
 If you need more power to run an air conditioner, this unit is easily set in parallel with another Briggs & Stratton to give you nearly twice the output.

-This inverter generator is a little heavy, weighing in at 96 pounds, but it has a pair of solid wheels as well as a telescoping handle that make moving it around on the ground easy.
+This generator is a little heavy, weighing in at 96 pounds, but it has a pair of solid wheels as well as a telescoping handle that make moving it around on the ground easy.
 And if you’re worried about how noisy it is, don’t be.
-This generator only makes 58 decibels at 25% operating load, so it won’t drown out the party.
+The noise level of this generator is just 58 decibels at quarter load, so it won’t drown out the party.